GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

 }

 # This is the actual execution of the query.
-# In this case, it simply prints a message and the comment IDs for the segment
+# In this case, it simply prints the query variables and the comment IDs for that segment
 query ExecuteQuery(
   $offset: Int
   $limit: Int! = 10